 Term accounts offer higher returns than a traditional savings account, in exchange for your “promise” to keep the funds in the account for a specified term—usually three months to five years.
 Like traditional savings accounts, most term accounts are federally insured up to $250,000, making them another safe investment tool.

 Here are some considerations you should make when deciding on a term account:

 - The rate.
-According to Bankrate, the average return rate on a five-year term is less than 1%.
-Some of the best term accounts out there have rates of over 1%.
 Do some research and see what the most competitive rates are to get the greatest return.
+Bankrate is a great place to start.